-Casati, R., 2022, The Cognitive Life of Maps.
+Casati, R., 2024, The Cognitive Life of Maps.
 Cambridge, Mass: MIT Press.
+ISBN 978-0262547086.
+Open Access edition https://mitpress.mit.edu/9780262547086/the-cognitive-life-of-maps/

 What is a map, that a human brain can use it for understanding a territory and navigating in it?
 Building on the map semantics provided in Casati and Varzi 1999, the book shows how maps systematic spatial structure supports the automaticity of assignment and hypergenerativity of their interpretation, which in turn support our ability on drawing situated (navigational) and non situated (geographical) inferences about the territories maps represent.
 The theory of maps advocated here allows us to make fine distinctions and reconceptualizations in the class of cognitive artifacts that are map-like.
 In particular, physical models, clockfaces and numerals are treated as maplike; pictures are maps of the distribution of visual information.